Hagoo21/ELEC475_Lab2/README.md

    - SnoutNet-Ensemble.txt (Ensemble model)

 No Configuration Changes Needed:
-The code uses relative paths, so you do NOT need to modify config.json.
 Just make sure to run all commands from the project root directory.